The ELD mandate is almost here. The deadline for ELD mandate compliance is less than seven months away now.

 There are a few things you need to consider before selecting an ELD vendor:

 Let’s face it.
 Price is an important factor when it comes to buying ELDs.
 If you have several vehicles in a fleet, the overall cost of ELDs can quickly add up.
 Make sure to pick up a cost-effective ELD solution.
-Here is a link to our ELD price comparison chart to help you calculate the exact price you will have to pay.

 Note: There are many ELD providers who charge hardware and installation charges in addition to the monthly fees.
 Make sure you know all the hidden prices before you buy ELDs.